Mikanebu/zadania/README.md

 # zadania

-# Бұл 2 тапсырма Оны мен datetime арқылы жасадым value-ді input арқылы жасадым
+# This is 2 tasks I did it with datetime I did value with for